SSchoepfer/SSchoepfer.github.io/_posts/2019-06-28-Athletics.md

   - Walked from Navy Pier, thru Hero Park, stretched in Silver Lake for a while, tried to stay in shade and on hilly areas and just mindful of form.
 Stretched again after 3 miles then walked back.
 - Mon July 15th, ~2m bike ride from Navy Pier -> USPS in the ferry terminal and back, pre-work. & Yoga
 - Tue July 16th, BBall @ CSI
   - Good 2 hours of full court 5v5.
 Lots of running.
 I feel way better about finishing my layups this game.
 Rebounding was a battle.
 I went on to seal a game with a offensive board, put-back, and free throw for the win.
+- Wed July 17th, Yoga